zessu/zessu.github.io/src/content/blog/nextjs-the-high-level-parts.md

 Anytime you take user input from the client and you want to use it on the server, you need to sanitize it well.
 A critical vulnerability recently exploited next js by giving it malicious input allowing remote code execution once next evaluated the user provided input.
 This is explained here <https://nextjs.org/blog/CVE-66478> .
 I also wrote a proof of concept I wrote here <https://github.com/zessu/CVE-2025-55182-Typescript/blob/master/poc.ts>

-### Conclusion
+### `🟠Conclusion`

 So hopefully you now have a better understanding of how server components and client components work and a better understanding of next js, where client and server components are rendered, how they are rendered and how communication happens between the client and the server.

-Often times I here people say next.js is just JS coming *full circle*, PHP style and I hope this article shows you the difference.
+Often times I hear people say next.js is just JS coming *full circle*, PHP style and I hope this article shows you the difference.
 Next can server side render content like PHP, .NET, [Handlebars.js](https://handlebarsjs.com/) and Django but it also lets us use react for our client components.
 We get the best of both worlds, server rendered content where we need it and a full JS framework with virtual DOM, state, components, signals e.t.c while still giving us other next js features like server actions, caching, [an amazing router](https://nextjs.org/docs/pages/building-your-application/routing), Image optimization components, Font Optimizations and unified developer experience e.t.c

 #### References